sebk-666/smtpban/README.md

 ## Introduction

 Simple Python script that scans a local `maillog` file for failed connection attempts from remote hosts and then blocks any IP address with more than a specified number of failed attempts.

 Blocking is done by setting up a "black hole" route for this IP address, i.e. `route add -host <IP> reject`.

-The currently blackholed IP addresses are stored in a database file, so the "blackhole-routes" can easily be set up again after a system reboot.
+The currently blackholed IP addresses are stored in a GNU dbm database file, so the "blackhole-routes" can easily be set up again after a system reboot.

 An expiry-mechanism allows to remove IP addresses from the "block list" after a configurable number of days so the routing table will not be cluttered up on a long-running system.

+There's also a whitelist that prevents the specified IP/network addresses from being blocked by the script.

 Tested only on my personal Linux server running Postfix.